Creative Automation / Foundation

 Thesis

-Pi Coding Agent vs Claude Code vs OpenCode — I Tested All 3 teaches a practical creative automation move: Roman Knox tests Pi — Mario Zechner's deliberately minimal terminal coding agent with only four tools (read, write, edit, bash) — against Claude Code and OpenCode, showing its Copilot OAuth login, forkable JSONL session tree, skill.md and agents.md support, and a 3D Rubik's Cube build that highlights how quiet a no-prompts, no-plan-mode agent feels.
+Pi Coding Agent vs Claude Code vs OpenCode — I Tested All 3 teaches a practical coding-agent workflow move: Roman Knox tests Pi — Mario Zechner's deliberately minimal terminal coding agent with only four tools (read, write, edit, bash) — against Claude Code and OpenCode, showing its Copilot OAuth login, forkable JSONL session tree, skill.md and agents.md support, and a 3D Rubik's Cube build that highlights how quiet a no-prompts, no-plan-mode agent feels.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.